Relief Research Chair in Mental Health, Self-Management and Work Nurturing a healthy work environment

 Immerse yourself in the second part of the podcast chat with Simon Coulombe, who holds the Relief Research Chair, and explore an inspiring approach: positive mental health.

-Our support programs for organizational health prevention and promotion.
+Our support programs for organizational health

 We are the 5th largest group insurer in Canada.